Here we go again. Articles are popping up everywhere claiming that the open-concept kitchen floorplan is on its way out. Is it true?

 Open Concept Kitchen for the Beach House

-We are remodeling our beach house and creating a more open floor plan.
+We remodeled our beach house to create a more open floor plan.
 We removed a bedroom next to the kitchen to create a larger open concept kitchen that was more open to the family room.
-You can read about our kitchen plans here.
+You can read about it here.

-It’s funny because every time I share an update with our kids I get the response, “I cannot wait to come for a month and work while I am there”!
+It’s funny because every time I share photos with our kids I get the response, “I cannot wait to come for a month and work while I am there”!